 The only way David in his sin can come before God in his holiness, he knows the only way this is possible, is because of mercy from God, because of steadfast love in God.
 According to abundant mercy, he cries out for God to show him that mercy and to blot out his transgressions.
 The beautiful truth of Psalms 51, the beautiful truth of the entire Bible is that God answers that prayer.
 God, the holy God of the universe against whom we have sinned.

-You saw in 2 Samuel Chapter 11, whom we have displeased.
+You saw in 2 Samuel 11, whom we have displeased.
 Who we have dishonored.
-Who we have rebelled against.
-Who we have defied.
+Who we have rebelled against, and who we have defied.
 As a result of our defiance of him, we deserve judgment from him.
 The clear truth that we see from cover to cover in scripture is that sinners deserve judgment before a holy God, and yet God in his justice and his holy wrath due sinners shows abundant mercy for sinners.
 This is breathtaking, and it’s possible for you and I, and our sin, to come before God in his holiness, to appeal for mercy, and God answers according to his steadfast love, according to his abundant mercy.